 Don’t be alarmed; this is a positive development and something we want to happen to our curls.

-However, if you don’t recognize what it is or how to deal with your hair once it happens, you may mistake it for hard hair and believe you’ve used a poor product.
+However, if you don’t understand what it is or how to manage your hair once it takes place, you might mistakenly categorize it as hard hair and think that you used a poor product or did something wrong.

-The gel cast is formed during the drying process after the gel has been applied to wet hair.
-It helps to keep the curls in their natural formation until it’s dry, which is how we achieve that super-defined look.
+The purpose of a gel cast is to help keep the curls in their natural formation until it’s dry, which is how we achieve that well-defined look.